matomo-org/developer-documentation/docs/3.x/generated/Piwik/Piwik.md

 Returns an internationalized string using a translation token.

 If a translation
-cannot be found for the toke, the token is returned.
+cannot be found for the token, the token is returned.

 #### Signature